-The Global Legal Entity Identifier Foundation (GLEIF) is pleased to provide comments to the Federal Reserve Bank of New York Payments Risk Committee Report on Best Practices for Payments, Clearing and Settlement Activities Consultative chapter on Payment Lifecycle.
-GLEIF will focus its comments on the use of the Legal Entity Identifier (LEI) in the payment lifecycle.
+The Global Legal Entity Identifier Foundation (GLEIF) is pleased to provide comments to the Federal Reserve Bank of New York Best Practices for Payments, Clearing and Settlement Activities Report of the Payments Risk Committee Draft for Consultation.

+GLEIF will focus its comments on the use of the Legal Entity Identifier (LEI) to identify participants in large value payment systems.